Pulse-Insights/pi-react-native/PulseInsight/sdk/README.md

 - `index.ts` - Main SDK implementation and API
 - `/components` - React Native components used by the SDK

+## Important Usage Requirements

+**Before calling `serve()` or `presentSurvey()` methods, you MUST:**
+1. Initialize the SDK with a valid account ID
+2. Set a view name for proper survey targeting

+Failure to set these required values will result in no surveys being displayed.

 ## API Reference

 ### Initialization